Pate Mustajärvi

-Pauli Antero "Pate" Mustajärvi (born July 12, 1956) is a Finnish rock singer.
-He is known as the vocalist, frontman and only original member of Popeda as well as a solo artist.
-In his birthplace of Tampere he is known as "Ikurin turbiini" ("the turbine of Ikuri)."
+Pauli Antero "Pate" Mustajärvi (12 July 1956 – 26 December 2025) was a Finnish rock singer.
+He was known as the vocalist, frontman and until his death in late 2025 the only original member of Popeda as well as a solo artist.
+In his birthplace of Tampere he was known as "Ikurin turbiini" ("the turbine of Ikuri").

+Life and career

-Mustajärvi appears on the 1984 film Calamari Union by Aki Kaurismäki, playing one of the fifteen main characters named Frank.
+Mustajärvi was born on 12 July 1956.
+He appears in the 1984 film Calamari Union by Aki Kaurismäki, playing one of the fifteen main characters named Frank.

-In 2004 Mustajärvi performed two songs on the soundtrack of the Finnish action/thriller film Vares - yksityisetsivä.
-According to his label, Poko Rekords, Mustajärvi is set to release two cover albums in 2009, one featuring songs from his longtime friend Juice Leskinen, the other dedicated to translations of Johnny Cash songs into Finnish.
+In 2004 Mustajärvi performed two songs on the soundtrack of the Finnish action-thriller film Vares – yksityisetsivä.
+Mustajärvi released two cover albums in consecutive years, the first in 2009 featuring songs from his longtime friend Juice Leskinen, the other in 2010 dedicated to translations of Johnny Cash songs into Finnish.

+Mustajärvi died on 26 December 2025, at the age of 69.